sally/humanize/README.md

   * Prompts decompression time (1 minute)
   * Declares end of session

-* An employee takes the same anonymous survey as before (provided by HBot) about their emotional/mental state after the conclusion of the EE session
+* An employee takes the same anonymous survey as before (provided by HBot) about their emotional/mental state after the conclusion of the Humanize session

 * A Humanize admin (typically HR or C-Level company member) can view the aggregated results and evaluate next steps

-### Team Dynamics
+## Team Dynamics

 * Schedule
   * 8am - 8pm (very flexible)